Enockjoao/retail_data_pipeline_with_ai/README.md

-# 🛒 E-Commerce ETL Pipeline
+# 🛒 E-Commerce ETL Pipeline With AI

 This project is a modular **ETL pipeline** (Extract, Transform, Load) that collects e-commerce data from a public API and stores it locally in both JSON files and a TinyDB database.